What is Usability Testing?

 To get high-quality data, you need to ask your test participants the right questions, both pre- and post-test.

 To come up with the right mix, you might need to set aside time to brainstorm with your team and any potential early beta testers.
-We cover some common, useful questions in a section below.
+We cover some common, useful questions in the section below.

 4. Choose Key Metrics to Focus On